|Fresh corn, bi-color shown here, is stripped from the cob, then fried in bacon drippings and butter, and finished with a little cream.|

 By the way you don't need a special tool for shearing the corn off a cob, just follow my tip and clean if off easy and keep all of the corn kernels contained and off of the countertop and floor!
 In this recipe, you'll only want to shear off the tops of the kernels, so that you can then scrape the pulp and the corn milk off.

-The absolute best corn for southern fried corn is the Silver Queen variety, though some would argue that she's been a bit dethroned by newer varieties.
-Not as far as southerners are concerned.
-It's a delectable, perfectly sweet, and perfect tasting white corn, that is so tender you can practically eat it raw right off the stalk straight after picking it.
-But... it's a bit early yet so we make do with what we have access to, especially after not having had a good, local fresh corn on the cob since last summer!
-Well, at least until Silver Queen comes in.
-Though it's not quite the same, well-drained canned or frozen corn can also be substituted in this recipe - 3/4 cup of kernels is roughly equal to 1 ear.
+Some would say that the absolute best corn for southern fried corn is the Silver Queen variety, though others would argue that she's been a bit dethroned by newer varieties.
+There are many delectable, perfectly sweet, and perfect tasting white, yellow and bicolor corn varieties available now, many so tender you can practically eat it raw right off the stalk straight after picking it.
+So make this fried corn with whatever good corn you have access to.
+Though it's not quite the same, well-drained canned or frozen corn may also be substituted in this recipe - 3/4 cup of kernels is roughly equal to 1 average ear.

-Recipe: Southern Fried Corn©From the Kitchen of Deep South Dish
+Recipe: Iron Skillet Southern Fried Corn©From the Kitchen of Deep South Dish

 - 4 slices of bacon